Here are some of the best lighting looks for 2020, along with practical tips on how and where to use them in your home.

 A stylish chrome and glass pendant adds a touch of glamour to the dining area of the Sorrento Grand Retreat by Carlisle Homes.

 Before deciding on a lighting style, consider its function.
-If you use your dining table for more than just meals, such as somewhere for the kids do their homework or to work at a laptop, make sure the fitting emits sufficient task light.
+If you use your dining table for more than just meals, such as somewhere for the kids to do their homework or to work at a laptop, make sure the fitting emits sufficient task light.
 Adding a dimmer is wise as it allows you to easily transition from task lighting to ambient lighting when required.

 Height is another important consideration; interior designers generally recommend hanging a light 70 to 80 centimetres above the tabletop for a balanced look.